duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_17_operation_manual_duckiebot/2_2_2_camera_calibration.md

 ### Publish raw imagery

+First, check if your `duckiebot-interface` container is running.
+If it is not, start it with

+    laptop $ docker -H ![DUCKIEBOT_NAME].local run --name duckiebot-interface -v /data:/data --privileged --network=host -dit --restart unless-stopped duckietown/dt-duckiebot-interface:daffy-amd64

 We want uncompressed imagery for this which is not streamed by default from the duckiebot.
 To get it you can run the "camera" demo:

     laptop $ dts duckiebot demo --demo_name camera --duckiebot_name ![DUCKIEBOT_NAME] --package_name pi_camera --image duckietown/dt-core:daffy